snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 Extracting results and test assertions
 --------------------------------------

-Following execution, the pertinent results are extracted and used in testing assertions of interest.
-This is performed using the Teuchos unit testing capabilities, e.g.
+Following execution, the pertinent results are extracted and used to test correctness criteria.
+This is performed using the Boost unit test capabilities, e.g.

 .. code-block::